Solomon's Love Song

 ● Song 2:1b . . a lily of the valleys.

 Again, the species of flower is only a guess.
 The emphasis here is actually upon the color rather than the species, i.e. white.
-For that reason, I suspect that the rose and the lily are the self same flower because the narcissus is a white flower that looks very much like a lily.
+For that reason, I suspect that the flower this time is the narcissus because it's a white flower that looks very much like a lily.

-I also suspect that the flower spoken of in that passage is a wild flower rather than a cultivated species; which no doubt speaks of Shulah's natural beauty.
+I also suspect that the flowers spoken of are wild rather than cultivars; which no doubt speaks of Shulah's natural beauty.
 Some girls need quite a bit of make-up to look pretty and alluring, but she didn't.
-Shulah was quite a stand-out.
+Shulah was quite a stand-out; though up till now, somehow gone unnoticed, marginalized, and underappreciated.

 ● Song 2:2 . .
 Like a lily among thorns is my darling among the maidens.

 That's quite a compliment.
-No doubt lots of girls in Jerusalem rivaled Shulah's beauty, but they might just as well have been concealing themselves with full burkas.
+No doubt lots of girls in Jerusalem rivaled Shulah's beauty, but they might just as well have been concealing themselves with full burkas because Shulah is the only one that captivated her lover's attention.

 must be a kind of blind love,